Review of The subtle art of not giving a F*ck by Mark Manson

 The subtle art of not giving a f*ck - book review

-Without doubt, this book is like a breath of fresh air.
 I personally hate books that preach stuff like “waking up at 4:30 am is the secret to success” or “outwork 99% of people to be successful” or “Don’t let your opponent know your next move”.
-The worst are the ‘inspirational’ Instagram pages (we’ve all followed these once) that have less than a 1000 followers, yet claim with certainty that they know ‘the secret to being rich’.
-All you need to do is follow them, and the money will start flowing.
-If only life was that simple…

 Let’s be honest, I cannot wake up at 4:30am.
 Nor can I work 100+ hours in a week.
 And I don’t even know what to do with “Don’t let your opponents know your next move”.
-Frankly, these ‘know it all’ guides are disconnected with life.
+Frankly, these ‘know-it-all’ guides are disconnected from life.
 They are perfect to disillusion you, but beyond that, they have absolutely no value.

 “Don’t hope for a life without problem.
 There’s no such thing.
 Instead, hope for a life full of good problems” – Disappointment Panda (Chapter 2 – Happiness is a problem)